-Analema Group is an arts collective, founded by Artistic Director – Evgenia Emets in 2010.
-The members of the collective include collaborators from various backgrounds.
-Evgenia Emets drives artistic vision and creates performance work on the intersection of poetry, language and sound.
+Analema Group is a London based Arts collective, founded by its artistic director Evgenia Emets in 2010.
+The members of the collective are artists Alain Renaud, Oliver Gingrich and David Negrao.
+Evgenia Emets is an artist, who creates installation and participatory performance work on the intersection of visual language, sound and poetry.
 Dr. Alain Renaud specialises in sound installations and sound design.
-Oliver Gingrich works in the realm of visual technologies.
+Dr. Oliver Gingrich is an artist and researcher, working in the realm of visual technologies and media art.
+David Negrao is an artist, visual developer and creative coder.
+We create experiences on the intersection between art and technology.

 We create experiences on the intersection between art and technology.
 Our mission is to reflect on the nature of perception, exploring the relationships between sound, colour, light, movement and form.
 Our participatory art fills the gap between performers and audiences, enabling them to question their senses and the boundaries of perception.